supchyan/sai2-colored-edition/README.md

   so sequences seeking shouldn't be complicated.

-* SAI 2 is a license software, so you need an .slc file to run it properly. ( Are you serious )
+* SAI 2 is a license software, so you need an .slc file to run it properly. ( Rock and stone )
   I don't care, how do you plan to receive a license, I just made a toolkit.
 ```
 <br/>